polkadot-developers/substrate-docs/content/md/en/docs/quick-start/explore-the-code.md

 ## Default node template runtime

 Because Substrate provides a modular and flexible framework for building blockchains, you can make changes to any package in the workspace.
-However, most application development work is done in the runtime and in the modules—called pallets—used to construct the runtime.
+However, most application development work is done in the runtime and in the modules—the pallets—used to construct the runtime.
 Before you start to customize the runtime for your own project, you should spend a little time exploring what’s in the default node template.

 ### Default manifest